• Skip to main content

 This piece was first performed by Payton McDonald on June 25, 2016 in the Great Basin, Wyoming.

-Instrumentation: Hindustani vocals
+Instrumentation: Hindustani singer

-Duration: varying duration based on improvisation
+Duration: varying duration based on interpretation

 Year: 2016